-- · Refer to Figure 2.1 for location of control. - Must be in fully open position (handle up toward the top of the fireplace) during operation of the fireplace. - Before lighting the fireplace, verify fully open position by looking up from the inside of the fireplace.
+- Refer to Figure 2.1 for location of control. - Must be in fully open position (handle up toward the top of the fireplace) during operation of the fireplace. - Before lighting the fireplace, verify fully open position by looking up from the inside of the fireplace.

 WARNING!
 Risk of Fire and Asphyxiation!
 Open damper prior to operating fireplace.
-A closed damper overfires the fireplace and spills smoke and flames into the room.
+A closed damper overfires the fireplace and will cause smoke and flames to spill into the room.

-G. Refractory
+G. Outside Air